ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 If you have additional encrypted drives or another encrypted operating system on your computer, make sure to safely store the recovery keys to all your drives.

-For example, if you install Ubuntu with TPM FDE alongside Microsoft Windows with BitLocker enabled, you need to store both recovery keys for Ubuntu and Windows.
+For example, if you install Ubuntu with hardware-backed disk encryption alongside Microsoft Windows with BitLocker enabled, you need to store both recovery keys for Ubuntu and Windows.

 You might need individual recovery keys for each drive in case of the events listed in {ref}`tpm-fde-when-ubuntu-asks-for-your-recovery-key`.
 Updating firmware with the Firmware Updater in Ubuntu might require you to provide recovery keys for non-Ubuntu drives, too.